GnanendranN/Ex-6-Pseudorandom-Number-Generation/README.md

 2. Generate a Random Integer
 3. Generate a Random Floating-point Number
 4. Choose a Random Element from a Sequence
-5. Shuffle a List Randomly
-6. Select a Random Sample
-7. Generate a Random Number Using Gaussian Distribution
+5. Generate a Random Number Using Gaussian Distribution
 ## PROGRAM:
 ```
 import random